tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     ![A screen of the output of the command Get-AzureRmResource -TagName CostCenter.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image98.png "PowerShell output")

-    >[!NOTE]
-    >It can take several minutes for the policies assignments that were made in the previous step to take effect.
+    >**Note**: It can take several minutes for the policies assignments that were made in the previous step to take effect.
 If you find that the tags were not automatically applied, delete the storage account and recreate it.
 After recreating it, you should see the tags applied with the `Get-AzResource` cmdlet.

 11. Switch back to the Azure Management portal using the ElectronicsAdmin credentials.